HaroonRasikh/site-1/README.md

-This site is related to a company that is used for solutions to customers’ data problems, so  that customers can be aware of the company's services and communicate with the company to use their services.
+This project can be related to a company that is used for solutions to customers’ data problems, so  that customers can be aware of the company's services and communicate with the company to use their services.